 Product Designs

-Factors F, G and R ( 1, 2) are available with the pre-calculated factors for the following GMDB product designs:
+Factors F, G and Rβ1,β2 are available with the pre-calculated factors for the following GMDB product designs:

 a.
 Return of premium (ROP).

 b.
-Premiums less withdrawals accumulated at 3% per annum, capped at 2.5 times premiums less withdrawals, with no further increase beyond age 80 (“ROLL3”).
+Premiums less withdrawals accumulated at 3% per annum, capped at 2.5 times premiums less withdrawals, with no further increase beyond age 80 (ROLL3).

 c.
-Premiums less withdrawals accumulated at 5% per annum, capped at 2.5 times premiums less withdrawals, with no further increase beyond age 80 (“ROLL5”).
+Premiums less withdrawals accumulated at 5% per annum, capped at 2.5 times premiums less withdrawals, with no further increase beyond age 80 (ROLL5).

 d.
-An annual ratchet design (maximum anniversary value), for which the guaranteed benefit never decreases and is increased to equal the previous contract anniversary account value, if larger, with no further increases beyond age 80 (“MAV”).
+An annual ratchet design (maximum anniversary value), for which the guaranteed benefit never decreases and is increased to equal the previous contract anniversary account value, if larger, with no further increases beyond age 80 (MAV).

 e.
-A design having a guaranteed benefit equal to the larger of the benefits in designs 3 and 4, above (“HIGH”).
+A design having a guaranteed benefit equal to the larger of the benefits in designs c and d, above (HIGH).

 f.
-An enhanced death benefit (“EDB”) equal to 40% of the net earnings on the account (i.e., 40% of account value less total premiums paid plus withdrawals made) with this latter benefit capped at 40% of premiums less withdrawals.
+An enhanced death benefit (EDB) equal to 40% of the net earnings on the account (i.e., 40% of account value less total premiums paid plus withdrawals made), with this latter benefit capped at 40% of premiums less withdrawals.

 5. Other Attributes

-Factors F, G and R(1, 2) are available within the pre-calculated factors for the following set of attributes:
+Factors F, G and Rβ1,β2 are available within the pre-calculated factors for the following set of attributes:

 a.
-Two partial withdrawal rules – one for contracts having a pro-rata reduction in the GMDB and another for contracts having a dollar-for-dollar reduction.
+Two partial withdrawal rules—one for contracts having a pro-rata reduction in the GMDB and another for contracts having a dollar-for-dollar reduction.